DockYard/gen_object/README.md

 GenObject provides a macro-based DSL for defining object-like structures that maintain state in GenServer processes.
 Objects support field access, updates, lazy operations, and merging.
 The library uses the [Inherit](https://github.com/DockYard/inherit) library to provide powerful inheritance modeling capabilities.

+> #### Performance Overhead Warning {: .warning}
+>
+> GenObjects have significant performance overhead compared to using Elixir's native data structures directly.
+Each GenObject is backed by a GenServer process, which means every field access, update, or merge operation involves message passing and serialization.
+This is much slower than working with structs, maps, and other Elixir literals in memory.
+>
+> GenObjects are best suited for specific patterns where you need long-lived stateful objects, process isolation, fault tolerance, concurrent access to shared state, or complex inheritance hierarchies.
+>
+> **Do not use GenObjects as a general replacement for Elixir's built-in data structures** in your application.
+Use them judiciously where the benefits of process isolation and message passing outweigh the performance costs.

 ## Features

 - **Stateful Objects**: Objects backed by GenServer processes with automatic lifecycle management